- Clinical Psychologist

 Types of a Clinical Psychologist

 Neuropsychologist: Students who are willing to enter the field of neuropsychology need an advanced qualification in clinical psychology.
 The research focuses on attitudes and brain functions.
-The key tasks would be to assess the severity of brain injury or brain damage by measuring the cognitive capacity of a patient.
+The key task would be to assess the severity of brain injury or brain damage by measuring the cognitive capacity of a patient.
 Patients with impaired brain function/activity and cognitive disabilities should be assessed, examined, tested, diagnosed, and treated using a range of clinical tests, tools, and techniques.

 What is the workplace/work environment of Clinical Psychologist like?